r-z-j/r-z-j/README.md

 ## 📫 How to reach me

-You can reach me by email at robert.za.johnson@gmail.com or through my LinkedIn profile at [your LinkedIn URL].
+You can reach me by email at robert.za.johnson@gmail.com or through my LinkedIn profile at https://www.linkedin.com/in/robert-z-johnson .

 ## ⚡ Fun fact